micpoll/Chat-App-Wab/README.md

-Project works only with node_modules files, install them through cmd
+Project works only with node_modules files, install through cmd